What is Qualitative Factors?

-The second factor is the quality of the management in the company.
-If the management is motivated enough to steer the company toward its summit, the company would be a gigantic force and it would always find a way even amid greatest economic turndowns.
+The second factor is the quality of management in the company.
+If the management is motivated enough to steer the company toward its summit, the company would be a gigantic force, and it would always find a way even amid the most significant economic turndowns.

-So before you invest into a company, having a check on the management quality is of utmost importance.
-Having a greatest business model will not serve unless the management quality of the company is at par.
+So before you invest in a company, having a check on the management quality is of utmost importance.
+Having the most significant business model will not serve unless the management quality of the company is at par.

 So what would you do?

-Every company, now-a-days, has a website where they mention their “teams”.
-Go through the page, find out who are the promoters of the company, filter out their background on different levels and find out what experiences they have in the similar industry.
+Every company, nowadays, has a website where they mention their “teams.”
+Go through the page, find out who are the promoters of the company, filter out their background on different levels, and find out what experiences they have in a similar industry.

-This will give you a brief overview about the company.
+This will give you a brief overview of the company.
 But that is not all.
 You need to dig deep and see for yourself what the management is really up to.

 - History of performance: Results don’t lie.
-And when a company brings in astounding results that means there is a hand behind the management in it.
-Now go through the performance histories of top executives in the last decade and you will get a reasonable idea about whether it is prudent to invest into the company.
+And when a company brings in astounding results, that means there is a hand behind the management in it.
+Now go through the performance histories of top executives in the last decade, and you will get a reasonable idea about whether it is prudent to invest in the company.

 source: Facebook SEC Filings

-- Look for insider’s information: If you are researching about a company, you need to make a “one plus one equals two”.
+- Look for insider’s information: If you are researching a company, you need to make a “one plus one equals two.”
 A company that is doing outstanding because of someone’s effort.
-For his/her effort, company is compensating him/her in a reasonable way.
+For his/her effort, the company is compensating him/her in a reasonable way.
 Look for stocks.
-How many stocks are given to a top executive and why?
+How many stocks are given to a top executive, and why?
 Why s/he has been given the stocks?
 What performances s/he has had in the past?

 #3 – Customers and Geographic exposure

 First, you need to find out about the customers of the company.
-Do the company have few big customers or many small customers?
-Do the company serve only businesses or end customers as well?
-Do their focus revolve around niche market or do they cover all segments of customers?
-To understand a company, getting answers to above questions are important.
+Does the company have a few big customers or many small customers?
+Does the company serve only businesses or end customers as well?
+Do their focus revolve around a niche market, or do they cover all segments of customers?
+To understand a company, getting answers to the above questions is essential.
 Because then you will understand where the company stands as per the customers’ mind-map.

-In its 10K filings, Facebook has provided us with Geographical information.
-We note that United states is the major contributor to Facebook’s revenue.
-Rest of the world share is seeing a rapid rise and thereby diversifying geographical risk.
+In its Form 10K, Facebook has provided us with Geographical information.
+We note that the United States is the major contributor to Facebook’s revenue.
+The rest of the world share is seeing a rapid rise and thereby diversifying geographical risk.

 source: Facebook SEC Filings